 Clicks - the amount of clicks on a notification

-To start creating a new campaign click on the "Add new campaign" button on the top right corner of a Campaign tab and follow the instructions:
+To create a new campaign click the "Add new campaign" button in the top right corner of a Campaign tab and follow the steps:

 Settings for campaign analysis